United States National Radio Quiet Zone: Restrictions

+However, the observatory has pulled back on Quiet Zone enforcement, and locals have increasingly embraced the usage of microwave ovens, cellphones, and WiFi.The Green Bank resident and high school teacher had a microwave.
+She had a smartphone.
+She had Wi-Fi.
+She knew where to get a cell phone signal.
+"It's not like we're living some bohemian lifestyle," she told me.
+Such was hardly a secret.
+A house across the street from the observatory had Wi-Fi with the network name "Screw you NRAO," an unsubtle middle finger to the observatory's calls for quiet.
+Green Bank’s health clinic had Wi-Fi.
+So did the senior center.
+"We're not supposed to," said John Simmons, the county's director of senior programs and a former county commissioner, "But I think all that stuff about the noise levels is fabricated."
+In 2019, the Green Bank Interference Protection Group was picking up about 175 hotspots within two miles of the observatory.

 Zones of protection

 The Green Bank Interference Protection Group maintains policies to manage radio-frequency interference (RFI) by dividing into five zones based on available legal instruments.
+The National Radio Quiet Zone Administrator at the Green Bank Observatory manages the enforcement policies.

-Zone 1 and Zone 2 are located within the property of the Green Bank Observatory.
-The entire property is designed as Zone 1 except small portions (such as housing, visitor, and laboratory areas) that are designed as Zone 2.
-Zone 1, also termed the Radio Astronomy Instrument Zone, restricts intentional radiators only to those are deemed essential.
+Zones 1 and Zone 2 are located within the property of the Green Bank Observatory.
+The entire property is designated Zone 1 except small portions (such as housing, visitor, and laboratory areas) that are designated Zone 2.
+Zone 1, the Radio Astronomy Instrument Zone, restricts intentional radiators to those that are deemed essential.
 All unintentional radiators must be operated within the ITU-R RA.769 recommendations on protection criteria used for radio astronomical measurements.
 Gasoline-powered motor vehicles are prohibited in Zone 1 as their spark-ignition engines generate significant radio interference, resulting in the requirement that all vehicles and equipment be diesel-powered.
-Zone 2, also called Observatory Building Zone, allows intentional radiators licensed by National Radio Quiet Zone, but not other radiators such as Wi-Fi, cordless phones, and other wireless equipment.
+Zone 2, the Observatory Building Zone, allows intentional radiators licensed by the National Radio Quiet Zone but not other radiators such as Wi-Fi, cordless phones, and other wireless equipment.
 Certain types of unintentional radiators are allowed.
 Digital cameras are prohibited, although film photography is allowed.